-During the course of the fiscal year 2013, the School District amended its general fund budget four times.
+During the course of the fiscal year 2014, the School District amended its general fund budget four times.
 The School District uses site-based budgeting and the budgeting systems are designed to tightly control total site budgets but provide flexibility for site management.

-For the general fund, the final budget basis revenue and other financing sources estimate was \$12,368,665.
-The original budgeted estimate was \$12,065,300.
-This change was a result of an increase in the estimate for tuition and fees, miscellaneous revenue, advances in, and refund of prior year expenditures.
+For the general fund, the final budget basis revenue and other financing sources estimate was \$12,605,200.
+The original budgeted estimate was \$12,605,200.

-During fiscal year 2013, the School District budgeted and received \$3,642,600 and \$3,791,655, respectively in property and other taxes while it budgeted and received \$5,888,700 and \$5,933,450, respectively, in intergovernmental revenues.
+During fiscal year 2014, the School District budgeted and received \$3,893,300 and \$3,796,990, respectively in property and other taxes while it budgeted and received \$6,008,400 and \$6,152,303, respectively, in intergovernmental revenues.